Normally, the electrical signals that cause the heart to beat flow through the heart in an orderly and regular way. This is known as sinus rhythm.

-Modern water cisterns have a small button and a bigger button to adjust the volume of the flush.
+Modern water cisterns have small and large buttons to adjust the volume of the flush.

-The cistern only fills after a flush.
-This may take some time and therefore, there may be frustation if 2 flushes are required in quick succession.
+The cistern refills after each flush.
+This can take some time and may result in frustation if 2 flushes are required in quick succession.

 A Super Water Cistern

 One possible solution is to have another cistern connected to and above the first cistern.
 This would allow more rapid filling after each flush and so avoid frustration.

 The Atria of the Heart